Your Cervical Mucus Is Beautiful

-In the 2017 study, Ribbeck tested if there was a difference in mucus permeability between women who went into labor early and women who gave birth after 37 weeks at full-term.
-Ribbeck ran small particles through cervical mucus samples taken from women at high risk for preterm birth and from women at the same stage in a healthy pregnancy.
+In the 2017 study, Ribbeck tested if there was a difference in mucus permeability between patients who went into labor early and patients who gave birth after 37 weeks at full-term.
+Ribbeck ran small particles through cervical mucus samples taken from individuals at high risk for preterm birth and from individuals at the same stage in a healthy pregnancy.

-She found that the mucus from women who had gone into preterm labor allowed particles to pass through more easily.
+She found that the mucus from those who had gone into preterm labor allowed particles to pass through more easily.
 The mucus properties were similar to what you find during ovulation, Ribbeck says.

 “That mucus is really the barrier between the outside world and the growing fetus.
 There’s no more skin, there’s no additional barriers.”

-Ribbeck and her team are still investigating what causes some women to produce the permeable mucus during pregnancy—whether the mucus is altered into a more susceptible state early on after conception, or if exposure to pathogens is damaging the barrier properties.
-In the future, she would like to see if cervical mucus can help predict if a woman is at high risk of preterm labor by tracking these signatures early on.
+Ribbeck and her team are still investigating what causes some individuals to produce the permeable mucus during pregnancy—whether the mucus is altered into a more susceptible state early on after conception, or if exposure to pathogens is damaging the barrier properties.
+In the future, she would like to see if cervical mucus can help predict if a pregnant person is at high risk of preterm labor by tracking these signatures early on.
 However, she notes that these studies are often difficult to conduct.
-“Imagine a woman, who is already in distress, to donate cervical mucus.”
+“Imagine a [pregnant individual], who is already in distress, to donate cervical mucus.”

 Now, her team is using these initial studies on cervical mucus to create tools that can be applied to other mucus in the body, like intestinal mucus to help earlier diagnosis of ulcerative colitis, Crohn’s disease, and other inflammatory bowel disease.